pdt256/vbratings/README.md

 * Use Cases:
   - As a player, I want to see my rating for each year; so that I can monitor my progress relative to other players.
+  - As a fan of the sport, I want to see all player ratings by gender and year that include results from AVPFirst, and AVPNext; while not colliding with AVP results from Bvbinfo; so that I can see more accurate player rankings among lower rated players.
+    - Import results from AVPNext
+    - Normalize player ID to work across tournament organizations
+    - Calculate rankings based on tournament results instead of match results.

 ## License